Jun 25, 2024

 Takeaway from this chapter: It’s important to understand PostgreSQL statistics, what data is gathered, how it’s used, and how you can calibrate that process.

-The Big Difference Between “Zero” And “Approximately Zero”
+The Big Difference Between “Zero” and “Approximately Zero”

 We have eventually discovered two problems with our dialer_call statistics.